XiaoDing-JY/MSG-LLM/readme.md

-Code of the paper：MSG-LLM: A Multi-scale Interactive Framework for Graph-enhanced Large Language Models
+Code of the paper：MSG-LLM: A Multi-scale Interactive Framewor for Graph-enhanced Large Language Models